Roles in a medical software outsourcing project – what does it look like?

 a happy software engineer with tshirt with text on well composed medical software development team

-At the very beginning it is worth noting that all projects we conduct in Future Processing Healthcare are divided into iterations (called sprints), during which subsequent elements or milestones are delivered, established at the planning stage – this is a typical model of software delivery, the so-called Scrum (Agile), which is now a standard on the market.
+At the very beginning it is worth noting that all projects we conduct in Graylight Imaging are divided into iterations (called sprints), during which subsequent elements or milestones are delivered, established at the planning stage – this is a typical model of software delivery, the so-called Scrum (Agile), which is now a standard on the market.
 However, Scrum requires proper navigation – you have to make sure that every sprint is properly planned and work moves according to the plan and priorities.
 Such navigation is to be provided by the so-called Scrum Master.
 Without getting into the intricacies of this role, it’s well worth focusing on one reason – process management, framing and removing obstacles are aspects you certainly don’t want to miss in your project.

 a man writing on a board, chain of roles in medical outsorcing software project in scrum